 - Personyze – Personalization tool with a free account for 5,000 page views p/m, paid account $ 249 for 250,000 page views p/m.

-- Google Optimize – Free personalization tool from Google built on Google Analytics
+- Google Optimize – A free personalization tool from Google, part of the Google marketing platform.

-- Companda Boost – Our own software can be used in combination with any of the above tools to personalize your website based on all kinds of company attributes, such as industry, size, etc.
+- Companda SEE – One of our enterprise APIs that can be used in combination with any of the above tools to personalize your website based on all kinds of company attributes, such as industry, size, location, etc.

 Determine your channels to share your personalized content